 - 1.1.
-These policies are in effect as of January 1st, 2020, until December 31st, 2020.
+These policies are in effect as of January 1st, 2021, until December 31st, 2021.
 At the end of this period, the policies can be extended with or without amendments according to the judgement of the Archbishop. - 1.2.
 These present policies modify those approved and promulgated by the Archbishop to this day. - 1.3.
 Unless otherwise mentioned, the word "priest" as found in this document applies to bishops, priests, transitional deacons and interns who have received an appointment from the Archbishop to minister in the diocese of Montreal. - 1.4.
 These regulations do not apply to permanent deacons, with two exceptions: the remuneration for occasional ministry as outlined in section 3, and the reimbursement for continuing education costs (section 9.5). - 1.5.
 Priests ministering in a Church institution receive their remuneration from the institution they serve by virtue of their appointment from the Archbishop.
 Remuneration for a priest serving in any other institution (e.g. a hospital) is handled by the immediately employer. - 1.6.
 The remuneration received by a priest ministering in a Church institution (e.g. parish, diocesan curia, or other function mentioned in the letter of appointment) is given for full-time ministry.
 Should the assigned ministry not be full-time, the actual remuneration is determined by using the base remuneration for this function and reducing it according to the designated proportion. - 1.7.
 A priest appointed to more than one Church institution does not receive a greater remuneration than a priest appointed to only one Church institution.
 In the former case, one of the Church institutions bears the primary responsibility for the remuneration; the other Church institutions contribute to the remuneration expenses of the primary Church institution according to their designated portions. - 1.8.
 Church institutions may not depart from these regulations.
 In particular: - No Church institution may, on its own initiative, increase the remuneration given to a priest, whether through a higher monetary remuneration or by means of additional or superior benefits.

 - No Church institution may, on its own initiative, reduce the monetary remuneration given to a priest, or reduce or refuse to provide the benefits or other elements of said remuneration. - 1.9.
-If difficulties of interpretation arise for articles presented in this policy, the Diocesan Commission for the Remuneration of Priests is responsible for clarifying their meaning, and if necessary, submitting its interpretation to the Archbishop for his approval.
+If difficulties of interpretation arise for articles presented in this policy, the Diocesan Commission for the Remuneration of Priests is responsible for clarifying their meaning, and if necessary, submitting its interpretation to the Archbishop for his approval. - 1.10.
+Reminder: foreign students are only entitled to a maximum of 21 paid hours per week, according to the standards of the Government of Canada.